sballin/alfred-search-notes-app/README.md

 ## Customize

-### Result ordering

-By default, results are ordered based on the modification date of the note.
-If you want to order results alphabetically, change the [environment variable](https://www.alfredapp.com/help/workflows/advanced/variables/#environment).

-### Icons

-Custom icons will show up when a folder name begins with an emoji, like `📗 Misc` in the screenshot above.
-Add your own icons to the workflow's `icons` folder and tweak `get_notes.py` to see them in Alfred.
-The default icons are from [Emojitwo](https://emojitwo.github.io/).
+Result ordering and title+folder search behavior can be controlled using the [environment variables](https://www.alfredapp.com/help/workflows/advanced/variables/#environment).

 ## Contributors

-Thank you to all who have submitted pull requests, and to [drgrib](https://github.com/drgrib) for allowing me to repurpose the [alfred-bear](https://github.com/drgrib/alfred-bear) workflow.
+Thank you to all who have submitted pull requests, and to [drgrib](https://github.com/drgrib) for allowing me to build off the [alfred-bear](https://github.com/drgrib/alfred-bear) workflow.

 ## Donate